Llorx/updated-require/README.md

 This module will keep track of modules and any of his dependencies changes, and will always return an up-to-date module.

+To receive a callback for any non-native dependecies an specific module loads, see https://github.com/Llorx/custom-require

+To check for module and dependencies modifications without reloading, see https://github.com/Llorx/watcher-require

 ## Installation

 `npm install updated-require`